Generate sparklines for numbers using Unicode characters only.

 $ sparklines 2 7 1 8 2 8 1 8 ▂▇▁█▂█▁█ $ echo 2 7 1 8 2 8 1 8 | sparklines ▂▇▁█▂█▁█ $ sparklines < numbers.txt ▂▇▁█▂█▁█ $ sparklines 0 2.
 1e0 ▁█▅

-You can clone this repository and install it via python setup.py install or pip install -e ..
-After installing, you will have access system-wide (or in your virtualenv if you have used that) to sparklines programmatically or via the command-line.
-At some later time it will be also available via pip install sparklines from the Python Package Index.
+You can install this package using pip install sparklines from the Python Package Index.
+You can also clone this repository and install it via python setup.py install or pip install -e ..
+After installing, you will have access system-wide (or in your virtualenv if you have used that) to sparklines, programmatically as well as via a command-line tool with the same name.

 To run the (still very small) “test suite”, download and unpack this repository or clone it, and run the command python setup.py test in the unpacked archive.
 This will use a minified version of the pytest package included in this package in the file test/runtests.py.
 If you have the excellent pytest package installed you can also run py.test test from the downloaded repository’s root folder.

 Please note that the samples below might look a little funky (misaligned or even colored) in some browsers, but it should be totally fine when you print this in your terminal, Python or IPython session or your Python IDE of choice.
-The following images shows better what you should expect than the copied sample code thereafter:
+Figure 2 below might sshow better what you should expect than the copied sample code thereafter:

 Fig. 2: Example invocation from a Python and an IPython session.